jgasmussen/Case_Notes.py/README.md

 Pressing "!s" will activate your OS's keyboard combination to take a selected screenshot.
 Using the mouse cursor, left click and drag to highlight an area of the screen and select it for a screenshot.
 Save the screenshot to the same directory as your case log file.
 For everytime you push "!s" the log file also includes an entry with the date/timestamp showing you took a screenshot.

-Whenever you are finished (either for the day or for the case is complete) you exit the program using the "!q" command.
+Whenever you are finished (either for the day or if the case is complete) you exit the program using the "!q" command.
 This will make a timestamped entry into the log file indiciating the User Quit the Program.

 If you need to restart the investigation in the future, simply rerun the command: